Get free access to

 Tax period for VAT is month or quarter, based on turnover for 12 previous consecutive calendar months.
 Compulsory tax period for new registered VAT payers is calendar month.

-Periodical VAT returns (monthly or quarterly, by the 25th day of the following month).
 The amount of VAT liability consists of the VAT due on supply of goods and services carried out by the entrepreneur less input VAT of the same period.
-In addition, taxable person carrying out intra-Community supplies or supplying services according to the basic rule for “business to business” services has to file an EC Sales List (that shows the VAT identification numbers of his business partners and the total value of all the supplies of goods and services performed by the entrepreneur) on a monthly or quarterly basis depending on the situation.
+In addition, taxable person carrying out intra-Community supplies or supplying services according to the basic rule for “business to business” services have to file an EC Sales List (that shows the VAT identification numbers of his business partners and the total value of all the supplies of goods and services performed by the entrepreneur) on a monthly or quarterly basis depending on the situation.

 From 2014, VAT registered persons are also obliged to file a recapitulative statement that contain details of transactions subject to VAT in Slovakia as well as of transactions where input VAT deduction is claimed.